 Additionally, awards will be spread among geographic and population density to ensure that funding is not isolated or heavily concentrated in any particular metropolitan area or geographic section of the state.
 Widespread distribution between rural and urban areas and amongst all quadrants of the state will be ensured.

 When and how will I be notified about my application status?

-The JRJ Grant Board will likely meet in November 2022 to make funding decisions.
+The JRJ Grant Board will likely meet twice in 2024 to make funding decisions.
 While meetings of the JRJ Grant Board are Open Meetings, applicants are not required to attend.
 The Board's funding decisions will be based solely upon the information provided in each qualified applicant's JRJ Application Packet.
-Applicants will receive award notices indicating whether they have received grant funding by January 2023.
+Applicants will receive award notices indicating whether they have received grant funding by January 2025.